(see C.V. and homepage for a list of previous books and research projects)

 According to the 2012 campaign to elect Barack Obama president, their army of 2.2 million volunteers held 24 million conversations with prospective voters, filled 2.6 million volunteer shifts, and registered 1.8 million new voters.
 They achieved these numbers by organizing ordinary citizens into 10,000 hyper-local neighborhood teams led by 30,000 volunteer leaders.
 How?
 How did Obama’s ground game get so many people to do so much valuable work for the campaign?
 This book tells the story of how the 2008 and 2012 campaigns to elect Barack Obama president created, tested, and scaled innovations in field campaigning that got millions of ordinary citizens to engage meaningfully in the democratic process.
 Many have described the inner-workings of Obama for America’s electoral machine, but few have told the story of the groundbreakers: the volunteers who transformed and were transformed by the Obama ground game.
 This book shows how the campaign recruited, motivated, trained, managed, and deployed these ordinary citizens as the campaign’s ambassadors in every county of every battleground state.
 In describing the mechanics of the Obama ground game, the book also shows how campaigns can build our democracy as they organize to win.
 In a time of rising citizen disaffection from politics, when organizations and campaigns are increasingly turning to paid staff to do the grassroots work that people used to do voluntarily, the 2008 and 2012 Obama campaigns did something new.
 They were able to engage ordinary people in the democratic process and harness that people power to produce concrete outcomes for the campaign.

-This paper argues that civic organizations can foster political activism by cultivating a relational organizational context.
-Activists power American democracy by attending meetings, engaging others, and trying to make their voice heard.
-Although research shows that 79% of activists get involved through civic associations, we have little experimental research on how these organizations shape activism.
-Drawing on data from three field experiments showing that creating a relational organizational context makes targets more likely to sign petitions, recruit others, and attend meetings, this paper argues that civic organizations can have a powerful impact on activism.
-In doing so, it challenges individualistic models of participation and introduces a new set of organizational variables to consider in understanding the sources of participation.
+This paper examines the role that democratic organizations play in fostering political activism in America.
+Activists make democracy work by attending meetings, engaging others, trying to make their voice heard, and participating in myriad other ways.
+Yet we have a limited understanding of what role organizations play in cultivating that activism.
+The paper presents data from three field experiments showing that creating a relational organizational context makes targets more likely to sign petitions, recruit others, and attend meetings.
+The paper argues that civic organizations can have a powerful impact on activism.
+In doing so, it challenges individualistic models of participation and introduces a new set of variables related to organizational context to consider in understanding the sources of participation.
 The paper thus extends a burgeoning body of experimental research on voter mobilization to examine forms of activism that are increasingly common modes of citizen involvement in the twenty-first century.

 Organizing To Achieve the Triple Aim: An Examination of Community Organizing as a Pathway for Improving Youth Mental Health in New Zealand